Piderman/mattycollins.com.au/_posts/2013-11-22-dat-workflow.md

 end
 {% endhighlight %}

-Whoa, were are you going?
+Whoa, where are you going?
 Shit hasn't even started to get real.
 Mother effing boilerplate is what's going on here.
 Son this function lives for that shit.
 Gets some scaffolding all up your face, ready for some mad blogging to go down.

 Better find that file and open your text editor.
 Wat, hells no!
 Back the fuck up now. `sh "subl -w #{newFile}:10"` opens sublime with your newly created post in a flash.
 You're fucking welcome.
 Write the shit out of that post, save and close.
 BAM!
 Instantly back in the terminal.
 Hardcore shit right there if you ask me.